This post is updated frequently please pin or bookmark it. Check back for updates.

 Disney took the Halloween theming up a notch when they decorated Radiator Springs.
 The theming is on point.
 Stop by Cars Land before it gets dark and then again at night.
 The lights make the decor even better.
 Lightning McQueen, Mater, Cruz and Red are in carstumes (cute right?) to take pictures with your family.
 The rides transform.
 Mater’s Junkyard Jamboree becomes Mater’s Graveyard JamBOOree.
 Luigi’s Rollickin’ Roadsters becomes Luigi’s Honkin’ Haul-O-Ween.
 We love the songs on both rides.
 It is so much fun!

 As to Halloween food and merchandise.
 A few familiar items came back.
 Like The Headless Horseman Straw Clip and the tire pumpkin straw.
 The 2019 food and merchandise should be announced before September of this year.
 A few fan favorites are usually updated or return.
 Like the Oogie Boogie Bucket and the poison apple Stein.
 Click here to see the new merchandise.

 Disney released all the unique Halloween offerings this year that will include many flavored churros.
 There will also be many other sweet and savory treats.
 You can find out more here.
 Via Disney Parks Blogs.

+Here are some helpful posts to help prepare for your Halloween visit to Disneyland.
 Is this your first Halloween time visit to Disneyland?
 Comment below.